Measuring the Impact and Success of a Nonprofit-Corporate Partnership

 - A partnership is two-sided.
 Are there existing methods your nonprofit partner practices that can be used to measure your impact?
 Measuring impact should not be about collecting more data, but rather what information is absolutely necessary to prove your success.
 As a company, you obviously don’t want to burden your nonprofit partner, but don’t be afraid to look to them to help provide some of the answers and indicators of success.

 - Stay within your means.
 Even if there is an ideal way to measure a program’s success, your nonprofit partner may not have the human capital or skills necessary to collect the information.
 Your company could help out financially so the nonprofit can hire someone for the job; you may involve your employees who have the skills needed for measuring the program’s success; or you might need to identify an alternative, less ideal measure of success that works within the means of both organizations.
 Perhaps your company can utilize an existing technology solution to assist with measurement.
-America’s Charities powered by Causecast provides a holistic, easy-to-use platform for collecting, measuring and reporting on results for things like online giving, volunteer management, and other creative charitable giving and employee engagement initiatives.
-Talk to us about your objectives and we can give you a demo of how the platform can be used to address your needs.
+America's Charities Engage CSR Solution provides a holistic, easy-to-use platform for collecting, measuring and reporting on results for things like online giving, volunteer management, grantmaking, matching gifts, donation drives, and other creative charitable giving and employee engagement initiatives.
+Talk to us about your objectives and we can give you a demo of how the platform can be used to address your unique needs.

 Measuring the success of a nonprofit-corporate partnership doesn’t have to be hard.
 If you bring the right partners and experts together, and are honest and realistic about your objectives and expectations, your partnership can have a significant impact on the nonprofit and the community, while also benefiting your business.